SOCY 3401: Field Methods

 Want even more data?
 This web page breaks down all the various data sources we have access to at CU by subject.

-Koelbel 200D, Office Hours Tuesday 3-5 or by appointment (you can also claim appointments on my Google Calendar)
+Koelbel 200D, Office Hours Tuesday 3-5 or by appointment (Google Calendar or send me an email)

 Using the box to the right, you can request assistance during the hours we are logged on.